 Fourth in size and one of the largest banking institutions is Citigroup, so predominant in the industry that it has almost double the assets of the fifth-largest bank.
-The four biggest are JPMorgan Chase, Bank of America, Wells Fargo, and the “Big Four” (sometimes known as the Big Four combined a U.S. regional or domestic bank).
-The Financial Stability Board designates this bank as being systemically important, deeming it to be too large to fail.
-A major reason for this is that Citigroup has continually qualified in its bulge Bracket designation as one of the nine major investment banks.
+The four biggest are JPMorgan Chase, Bank of America, Wells Fargo, and the “Big Four” (sometimes known as the Big Four combined, a U.S. regional or domestic bank).
+The Financial Stability Board designates this bank as systemically important, deeming it too large to fail.
+A major reason is that Citigroup has continually qualified in its bulge Bracket designation as one of the nine major investment banks.

 HISTORY OF CITIBANK